-Effective advocacy needs solid evidence.
+Evidence where it matters mostEffective advocacy needs solid evidence.

-Practical help to apply research findings
+Practical support to apply research findings in your advocacy work.

 Gülbike Mirzaoğlu, PhD